azizali/quranplayer/README.md

 - [x] Cache previously loaded Surahs
 - [x] Update web app when it updates
 - [x] Show icons on what is downloaded/cached
+- [ ] FIX: On initial load shows the first ayat
+- [ ] FIX: The audio stops on the next ayat
+- [ ] FIX: Click on 'Play' does not Play and have to click 'play' button on player to play

 ## 🧞 Commands